joniles/mpxj/mkdocs/docs/howto-use-external-projects.md

 The last attribute we're looking at in this example is the Subproject Tasks Unique ID Offset.
-When Microsoft Project provides a combined view of two or more MPP files using Subprojects, one issue is that the Unique ID values from one project may no longer be unique.
+When Microsoft Project provides a combined view of two or more MPP files using Subprojects, one issue is that the Unique ID values in each project will no longer be unique.
 To get around this problem Microsoft Project adds an offset to the Unique ID values of the tasks it displays from each Subproject to ensure that each one has a distinct value.
-This is the value we're retrieving using the `getSubprojectTasksUniqueIDOffset` method.
+This offset is the value we're retrieving using the `getSubprojectTasksUniqueIDOffset` method.

 ### Reading Subproject Data
 If you wish, you can use `UniversalProjectReader` directly to load the